-The Assemblies of God, in contrast, has always promoted abstinence as the stated, taught, and defended position of the denomination.
+The Assemblies of God, in contrast, has always promoted abstinence as the stated, taught, and defended the position of the denomination.
 Arguments such as these undergird their viewpoint:

-- The denomination believes abstinence is the best application of the Bible’s warnings about the dangers of drinking alcohol
+- The denomination believes abstinence is the best application of the Bible’s warnings about the dangers of drinking alcohol.

-- Abstinence is an expression of a believer’s love for God because it distances them from potential sin and love for other people because many people struggle with alcohol abuse
+- Abstinence is an expression of a believer’s love for God because it distances them from potential sin and love for other people because many people struggle with alcohol abuse.

-- Alcohol ruins individual lives, and often, their families; it has ended marriages; it has been passed down from one generation to the next
+- Alcohol ruins individual lives and, often, their families; it has ended marriages; it has been passed down from one generation to the next.

-- The gospel of Jesus Christ has an extensive track record of helping people to break free from the bondage they have to alcohol
+- The gospel of Jesus Christ has an extensive track record of helping people to break free from the bondage they have to alcohol.

-- The church shouldn’t give into society’s normalization of alcohol consumption, often celebrated in the entertainment industry
+- The church shouldn’t give into society’s normalization of alcohol consumption, often celebrated in the entertainment industry.

-- Studies that show, for example, that wine is good for a person’s heart has increased the pressure some Christians feel to drink alcohol
+- Studies that show, for example, that wine is good for a person’s heart has increased the pressure some Christians feel to drink alcohol.

 The Assemblies of God reaffirms abstinence: in the wake of society’s general acceptance of alcohol consumption, the Assemblies of God has reaffirmed its stance on complete avoidance.

-“As the pressures to participate in moderate consumption of wine and other alcoholic beverages mount, it is imperative that the long-standing Assemblies of God position on abstinence be reaffirmed in light of both the Scriptures and societal practice in order to faithfully witness to each generation and to continue to confront unjust and destructive social ills that harm people whom God loves.” emphasis added
+“As the pressures to participate in moderate consumption of wine and other alcoholic beverages mount, it is imperative that the long-standing Assemblies of God position on abstinence be reaffirmed in light of both the Scriptures and societal practice in order to faithfully witness to each generation and to continue to confront unjust and destructive social ills that harm people whom God loves.”

-Some Christians argue that believers have the freedom in Christ to drink alcohol, as long as it doesn’t lead to sin.
+Some Christians argue that believers have the freedom in Christ to drink alcohol as long as it doesn’t lead to sin.
 Assemblies of God teaches emphasizes that drinking alcohol may be permissible, but it’s not beneficial or constructive and doesn’t edify anyone.
 Their stance is based on verses like,

 - 1 Corinthians 6:12, “‘All things are lawful for me,’ but not all things are helpful.
 ‘All things are lawful for me,’ but I will not be dominated by anything.”
 (ESV)